bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/js-notes.md

 ### Constructor

 The [constructor](classes/constructor) method is a special method for creating and initializing an object created with a `class`.
-There can only be one special method with the name “constructor” in a class.
+There can only be one special method with the name "constructor” in a class.
 A [`SyntaxError`](global_objects/syntaxerror) will be thrown if the class contains more than one occurrence of a `constructor` method.

 A constructor can use the `super` keyword to call the constructor of the super class.